mtsch/Ripserer.jl/joss/paper.md

 * Various persistence diagram vectorization functions, implemented with persistence images [@adams2017persistence] and persistence curves [@chung2019persistence].
 * Easy extensibility through a documented API.

-![Example visualizations.
-The plot on the left shows the three main representative cocycles in the data.
-The right plot shows the persistence diagram.](figure.png)

 Our benchmarks[^3] show that Ripserer's performance is very close to that of Ripser.
 It tends to be slightly slower for dense inputs and slightly faster for very sparse inputs.
 In